 In respect of foreign investments above R1 billion, the following additional information must also be provided in support of the request:

 - Details of the longer-term benefits that will be derived by South Africa as a result of the investment (excluding dividend flows) as well as cash flow forecasts confirming the same

 - Pro forma balance sheet of the foreign entity immediately prior to and after the investment from South Africa

 - The manner in which the funds to be transferred from South Africa will be employed

 - An estimate of the annual running costs of the foreign entity.

 To manage any impact on the foreign exchange market, SARB may request the staggering of the capital outflows in respect of very large amounts to be transferred abroad.

 Corporates who wish to invest above R1 million may also, with SARB approval, fund the foreign investment by way of a corporate asset or share swap transaction.
 Similarly, such investments can also be funded by means of share placements and bond issues offshore.

-For small and medium sized business entities wishing to invest less than R1 billion offshore, the application process has been simplified in that no SARB approval is required for such investments and that Authorised Dealers are able to adjudicate and approve the applications if the criteria outlined above, is met.
-Notwithstanding the simplification of the approval process, business entities will still have to submit the financial statements of the foreign entity to SARB on an annual basis and if there are any changes to the nature of the foreign entity’s business, same must also be reported to SARB.
+For small and medium-sized business entities wishing to invest less than R1 billion offshore, the application process has been simplified in that no SARB approval is required for such investments and that Authorised Dealers are able to adjudicate and approve the applications if the criteria outlined above, are met.
+Notwithstanding the simplification of the approval process, business entities will still have to submit the financial statements of the foreign entity to SARB on an annual basis and if there are any changes to the nature of the foreign entity’s business, the same must also be reported to SARB.